Inti Raymi 2026: Guide, Tickets, Schedule & Tips

 Why was Inti Raymi banned?

-After the Spanish conquest, Inti Raymi was banned by the Spanish viceroy Francisco de Toledo, who considered it a pagan ceremony contrary to the Catholic faith.
-However, it continued in secret, a fact we know today thanks to the writer Garcilaso de la Vega.
+After the Spanish conquest, Inti Raymi continued to be celebrated for 20 years, but it was later banned by the Spanish viceroy Francisco de Toledo, who considered it a pagan ceremony opposed to the Catholic faith.
+From then on, Inti Raymi was held in secret, information we know today thanks to the writer Garcilaso de la Vega.

-It wasn't until 1944 that Faustino Espinoza Navarro revived this traditional event and carried out a historical reconstruction.
-Since then, the festival has once again become a public event and attracts thousands of tourists every year.
+It was not until 1944 that Faustino Espinoza Navarro brought this traditional event back and staged a historical reconstruction.
+Since then, the festival has once again become public and attracts thousands of travelers every year.

 After this opening ceremony, the procession moves to the Plaza de Armas.
 There, the Sapa Inca makes an offering to Inti, the sun god, by drinking chicha de jora (a fermented corn beverage), asking for his guidance and protection for his people.
 Meanwhile, the atmosphere is filled with ritual dances, the sounds of conch shells, and Andean musical instruments.
 Crowds fill the plaza, soaking up the festive ambiance.